espy/hoodie-plugin-tutorial/README.md

     hoodie.task.on('add:direct-message', handleNewMessage);

-Remember when we did `hoodie.task.add('direct-message', messageData)` in the frontend component?
-This is the corresponding part of the backend, listening to the event emitted by the `task.add()`.
+Remember when we did `hoodie.task.start('direct-message', messageData)` in the frontend component?
+This is the corresponding part of the backend, listening to the event emitted by the `task.start()`.
 We call `handleNewMessage()` when it gets fired:

     function handleNewMessage(originDb, message) {